Research says these 4 things give life meaning—and we’re missing them.

-No matter how well-liked we are, how successful we are, or how great our lives look on paper, many of us feel like we’re disconnected from a deeper sense of meaning.
+No matter how well-liked we are, how successful we are, or how great our lives looks on paper, many of us feel like we’re disconnected from a deeper sense of meaning.

 That’s because research shows that real, lasting meaning comes from only four places—and in today’s world, most of us are missing them.